How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 This field is for validation purposes and should be left unchanged.

-When you’re new to blogging or creating a website, it often seems like there are so many different technical pieces to get up to speed with.
+When you’re new to blogging or creating a website, it often seems like there are many different technical pieces to get up to speed with.
 Aside from learning how to use WordPress in the first place, the next big worry you may have is how to install WordPress on your self-hosted website.

 You might feel bewildered by discussions about setting up databases or configuring wp-config.